Rambler Six and V8: 1957

 In 1957, the Rambler was established as a separate marque and these models became the foundation for the new company's best sales performance through the late 1950s.
 Sales increased to 82,000.

 The four-door sedans and station wagons were offered as well as a four-door hardtop body style with no "B" pillar.
-The most basic trim level, Deluxe, was essentially for fleet customers and only available with the I6 engine.
+The most basic trim level, Deluxe, was essentially for fleet customers and only available with the six-cylinder engine.
 The Super and Custom trimmed models came with the I6 or AMC's new V8 engine.
-The Deluxe had no exterior side trim or series name, the Super came with a single full-length body side molding and a "Super" script emblem, and the Custom featured dual full body side moldings with a "Custom" script emblem and a round "R" medallion on the top of the front fenders.
+The Deluxe had no exterior side trim or series name, the Super came with a single full-length body side molding and a "Super" script emblem, and the Custom featured dual full-body side moldings with a "Custom" script emblem and a round "R" medallion on the top of the front fenders.

 The new Rambler Cross Country was "typical of the stylish, yet highly practical wagons built by AMC in the 1950s" and was offered in solid colors or two- or three-tone paint schemes.
 Only a few station wagons "were available in 1957 with the very vogue hardtop configuration", and Rambler's Cross Country station wagon in Custom trim carried a relatively low price of $2,715.
 Options included seat belts, padded dash, and child proof door locks.

 This was the first year the Rambler offered a new 250 CID V8 engine, producing 190 bhp.
 A companion model in four-door hardtop style and featuring AMC's new high-performance 327 CID V8 was also introduced in 1957.
 This was the Rambler Rebel and it was an early "muscle car."
 With overdrive, the 1957 model was capable of up to 32 mpgus.

 The first American journalist to drive a U.S. automobile uncensored through the Soviet Union was Harry Walton in a brand new 1957 Rambler station wagon assembled in Belgium.
-The engine was detuned at the Brussels assembly plant to run on 74 octane gasoline available only in certain gas stations, and on one occasion, "to the Rambler's eternal credit it swallowed the [ordinary Soviet] stuff, protesting mildly."
-The heavily loaded wagon cruised at 60 mph and travelled 22.35 mpgus.
-The journalist drove 3500 mi from the Polish border near Brest to the port city of Yalta, and reported the Rambler station wagon "galvanized Russians into attention everywhere."
+The engine was detuned at the Brussels assembly plant to run on the higher 74 octane gasoline, available only in certain gas stations, and on one occasion, "to the Rambler's eternal credit it swallowed the [ordinary Soviet] stuff, protesting mildly."
+The heavily loaded station wagon cruised at 60 mph and travelled 22.35 mpgus.
+The journalist drove 3500 mi from the Polish border near Brest to the port city of Yalta, and Walton reported the Rambler station wagon "galvanized Russians into attention everywhere."